niccarrat/niccarrat/README.md

 ## Education

-**Bachelor’s Degree in Information Engineering** from September 2003 to January 2011 -  Università del Salento - Lecce.
+**Bachelor’s Degree in Information Engineering** from September 2003 to January 2011 Università del Salento - Lecce.
 Curriculum Automation.
 Topics: informatics, electronics, signals theory, computer networks, automation.

+**Gagarin Academy: Live Sound Technician Course** January 2025 - March 2025 Arci Gagarin - Busto Arsizio.
+Topics: manage the sounds and mixing of a concert for the PA and stage: positioning of microphones, PA and monitors; cable connection to the mixer and processors; mixer and processor management; configuration of an audio amplification system.

 **Executive Master Certificate in Podcasting & Audio Storytelling** from May 2021 to October 2021 Business School24 S.p.A - Milan
+Topics: podcast market analysis, business models, podcast genres.
+Workshops for planning, writing and producing a podcast: from choosing content to sound design.

 **Short Master in Sound Design**  from October 2019 to June 2020 Istituto Numen - Milan.
 Topics: Sound Design ambits; how sound designer works with voice, music, effects; DAW Logic Pro; mixing and mastering.

-**Video Editing course**
+**Video Editing course** in May 2017
-in May 2017 ABEA Scuola di Formazione - Milan Technology: Adobe Premiere.
+ABEA Scuola di Formazione - Milan
+Technology: Adobe Premiere.

-**SAP Consultant professional training course** from February to March 2017                  Umana, U.Form Srl, SAP.
+**SAP Consultant professional training course** from February to March 2017
+Umana, U.Form Srl, SAP.
 Course on SAP’s CMS: Hibrys.

 **INNOVANET: Business Planning course** from November 2013 to April 2014 UNIVERSUS CSEI e Politecnico di Bari.
 Course with tutoring for start up ideas.